Guide to Proper Flatbed Load Securement

 How Many Tie-Downs Do You Need for a Flatbed Load?

-For every 10,000 pounds, you need four tightening devices being tie-downs.
-Straps are highly recommended and common because of the amount of weight they can support without damaging cargo.
+For every 10,000 pounds, you need four tightening devices, tie-downs.
+Straps are highly recommended and common because they can support a large amount of weight without damaging cargo.

 Secure Your Load with Hale Trailer

-At Hale Trailer, we will make sure you get flatbed load securement down to a science.
-Drivers can ensure they tighten their load before their haul with security in knowing they’re traveling safely.
+At Hale Trailer, we will ensure that flatbed load securement is down to a science.
+Drivers can tighten their load before their haul with the security of knowing they’re traveling safely.

 Hale Trailer has the experience to give you tips on how to secure a load on a flatbed.
 We have worked hard to maintain a sizeable inventory from flatbeds for rent to load securement equipment.
-Stop by one of our semi-trailer locations if you’re interested in renting or buying a flatbed trailer.
+Stop by one of our semi-trailer locations if you want to rent or buy a flatbed trailer.
 Our selection can also be found online.
 Contact us to learn more about how we can work to meet your trucking needs.

 All the information on this website – https://www.haletrailer.com – is published in good faith and for general information purposes only.
 Hale Trailer Brake and Wheel does not make any warranties about the completeness, reliability and accuracy of this information.
 Any action you take upon the information you find on this website, is strictly at your own risk.
 Hale Trailer Brake and Wheel will not be liable for any losses and/or damages in connection with the use of our website.